rbirkby/Ilmer.org/history/church.md

 [^10]: Colourised photo of the church interior, showing the stove and flue.
 Source: [VCH Bucks, vol 4](https://www.british-history.ac.uk/vch/bucks/vol4)

 A photograph of the period shows a small stove installed in the nave with flue exiting the building approximately where the war memorial plaque was later installed.
 Aerial photographs from 1948 show a chimney exiting the tiled roof in alignment with a butress.
 A prominent stone, previously painted, can be found in the exterior south wall possibly indicating other work connected with the flue.
 Curiously, a second small chimney is also visible on the 1948 photo on the south of the chancel adjacent to the rood screen.
+The stove was repaired between [1926](/parish/vestrymeeting/1926-04-08/) and [1927](/parish/vestrymeeting/1927-07-02/).
 Work to repair these chimneys was undertaken in 1939[^vestryminutes1939]

 [^vestryminutes1939]: Approval to repair the church's chimney.
-Source: Vestry Minutes, 12 April 1939
+Source: [Vestry Minutes, 12 April 1939](/parish/vestrymeeting/1939-04-12/)

 ![Advert for a stove similar to that photographed in Ilmer church](/images/tortoise-stove-ad.jpg) _Advert for a stove similar to that photographed in Ilmer church_[^9]